marcoarthur/async-talks/Article.md

 The code above create a package `User` that has the method `get_profile_p` that returns a promise.
-We simulate that module to behave like a real service it takes sometime to complete operation in this case *get the user profile*.
+We simulate that module to behave like a real service it takes some time to complete operation in this case *get the user profile*.
 This means that we write this method to return not a value but a **promise**, where the caller could later attach its callback to handle the value.